-- · Humanly designed negative feedback systems all involve a designer - Who so arranged the parts of the system so that it would reach the target? - The designer imposed the goal on the system - But where is the designer of biological systems?
-How did the organism become so organized that it could compensate for deviations? - · Natural Selection is a tempting answer, but do we need to answer the question? - Perhaps it is enough to show that a organism in which negative feedback and other mechanisms for selfmaintenance and self-repair fail dies 26
+- Humanly designed negative feedback systems all involve a designer - Who so arranged the parts of the system so that it would reach the target? - The designer imposed the goal on the system

+But where is the designer of biological systems?
+How did the organism become so organized that it could compensate for deviations? - Natural Selection is a tempting answer, but do we need to answer the question?
+Perhaps it is enough to show that a organism in whice - Perhaps it is enough to show that a organism in which negative feedback and other mechanisms for selfmaintenance and self-repair fail dies